-Hortus departs from the 19th century Victorian sentimental book On Language of Flowers by Kate Greenway, in which botanical notes, illustrations and the vocabulary of flowers became means of interpreting symbolism and creating a covert means of communication in both courtship and broader life.
+Hortus departs from the 19th-century Victorian sentimental book “Language of Flowers” by Kate Greenway, in which botanical notes, illustrations and the vocabulary of flowers became ways of interpreting symbolism and creating a covert means of communication in both courtship and broader life.

 The exploration of my immediate surroundings through plants is paralleled with exploration in general.
 I searched for the meanings of the found flora in the multilayered connotations of flowers and their 19th-century symbolism.
 In the “Language of Flowers”, every ower/plant is given a symbolic meaning.
 Using those meanings I translated my flower still lifes into poetry.
 According to the book, Barberry means “Sourness of temper”, Hydrangea is “Heartlessness”, Appletree is “Temptation” and Crocus means “Abuse not”.